ddelacou/ddelacou/README.md

-## Hi there 👋
+## Hello, I'm Daphné 👋

+Welcome to my profile!

+*My current studies 🔬
-I'm a second year student at EPFL (École Polytechnique Fédérale de Lausanne, in Switzerland \U0001F1E8\U0001F1ED ), in the Chemistry and Chemical Engineering section.
+I'm a second year student at EPFL (École Polytechnique Fédérale de Lausanne, in Switzerland 🇨🇭), in the Chemistry and Chemical Engineering section.